Irma expected to cut power to up to 9 million people in Florida

 "I want to be very clear about the level of damage that's possible with a storm of this kind of magnitude," Silagy said.
 "This is a storm that's been unprecedented in both strength and in size so far, and we're hoping that the winds diminish before it makes landfall."

-As of 2 p.m.
-ET, Irma had maximum sustained winds of 155 mph and was about 380 miles southeast of Miami.
-The hurricane raked through the Caribbean this week, killing at least a dozen people.
-It is expected to make landfall in Florida on Sunday morning.
+As of 8 p.m.
+ET Friday, Irma had maximum sustained winds of 155 mph and was about 315 miles southeast of Miami.
+The hurricane raked through the Caribbean this week, killing at least 17 people.
+It is forecast to be near the Florida Keys and southern Florida peninsula by Sunday morning, the National Hurricane Center said.

 The storm is the most powerful Atlantic hurricane on record.
 It's expected to bring dangerous storm surge and winds and is on track to hit Miami, although its exact path still isn't clear.